 In 2017 The Millennium Challenge Corporation issued a Notice of Funding Opportunity (NOFO) Annual Program Statement (APS) to request partnership applications related to several technical areas.
-MCC received a concept note from a the University of Colorado Boulder’s Mortenson Center in Global Engineering in response to the high frequency monitoring (HFM) data technical area with a focus on Sierra Leone, and has since undertaken a collaborative process to determine the nature of its engagement on a potential partnership.
+MCC received a concept note from a the University of Colorado Boulder’s Mortenson Center in Global Engineering & Resilience in response to the high frequency monitoring (HFM) data technical area with a focus on Sierra Leone, and has since undertaken a collaborative process to determine the nature of its engagement on a potential partnership.
 As a result of this, MCC and the University of Colorado has recently signed a partnership agreement.
 The following is an overview of this effort.

 The Sierra Leone Threshold Program is implementing the Water Sector Reform Project which includes an infrastructure component as part of the District Metering Area (DMA) and Kiosk Demonstration Activity.
 MCC has a strong interest in maximizing its learning from the DMA Activity.
 MCC intends to use the APS to work with a consortium of the University of Colorado (CU) and SweetSense Inc to use and collect high frequency monitoring (HFM) data using emerging and cost-effective technologies to understand a range of indicators related to the service levels of these kiosks and how they improve access to water in the project DMAs.
 M&E may also be interested in monitoring these indicators after the Threshold Program ends.
 Some examples of the indicators of interest include: